dpalma9/the-real-devops-challenge/SOLUTIONS.md

 Some extra steps had to be done before start with the Challenge.

+# Testing

+Test are broken but it wasn't fixed since it wasn't necesary for the Challenge.
+But requirements are not working.
 ## Database
 MongoDB database wasn't provided but the data was.
 A MongoDB had to be created and import the data on it.